Michael Anthony Fleming: Bishop

-Soon after Fleming was consecrated as a bishop by Scallan in the Chapel in St. John's on 28 October 1829, he implemented his Ultramontanist ideology, taking over control of the existing Catholic institution the Orphan Asylum from its lay administrators, the members of the Benevolent Irish Society.
-Upon Scallan's death on 29 May 1830, he automatically succeeded him as Vicar Apostolic.
-He then embarked on a systematic expansion of institutional Catholicism in Newfoundland.
-This included the construction of new parish churches, the subdivision of existing parishes into new parishes, the recruitment of Irish priests, and the introduction of two religious orders of Irish women to teach young female children.
-He took pains to visit outport Newfoundland, and during the winter of 1835 lived in a fishing room at Petty Harbour, administering smallpox vaccine to the whole community of Catholics and Anglicans, and remaining in quarantine with them when no physician or other clergyman would go there.
+Soon after Fleming was consecrated as a bishop by Scallan in the Chapel in St. John's on 28 October 1829, he implemented his Ultramontanist ideology, taking over control of an existing Catholic institution, the Orphan Asylum from its lay administrators, members of the Benevolent Irish Society.
+When Scallan died on 29 May 1830, Fleming automatically succeeded him as Vicar Apostolic and embarked on a systematic expansion of institutional Catholicism in Newfoundland.
+This included the construction of new parish churches, the subdivision of existing parishes into new parishes, the recruitment of Irish priests, and the introduction of two religious orders of Irish women to teach young girls.
+He took pains to visit outport Newfoundland, and during the winter of 1835 lived in a fishing room at Petty Harbour.
+He administered smallpox vaccine to the whole community of Catholics and Anglicans, and remained in quarantine with them when no physician or other clergyman would go there.

 Fleming's influence was not limited to the religious sphere.
-As Vicar Apostolic, and later as Bishop, he promoted the interest of the Irish Catholics in Newfoundland's political sphere.
-Through petitioning the governor and the Colonial Office, Fleming was instrumental in enforcing the Emancipation Act for Irish Catholics in Newfoundland in 1832.
-In addition, with the parallel granting of Representative Government for the colony, Fleming was outspoken in the political process, lending support to candidates, both Catholic and Protestant, who furthered the rights and privileges he felt were important for the Irish Catholic population in the colony.
-Whether in church administration, education or political activities, Fleming's bold actions and attitude marked a significant departure for the Catholic clergy in the Newfoundland colony.
+As Vicar Apostolic, and later as diocesan Bishop, he promoted the interest of Irish Catholics in Newfoundland's political sphere.
+By petitioning the governor and the Colonial Office, Fleming was instrumental in enforcing the Emancipation Act for Irish Catholics in Newfoundland in 1832.
+In addition, with the parallel granting of Representative Government for the colony, Fleming was outspoken in the political process, lending support to candidates, both Catholic and Protestant, who furthered the rights and privileges he felt were important for the coony's Irish Catholic population.
+Whether in church administration, education or political activities, Fleming's bold actions and attitude marked a significant departure for Newfoundland's Catholic clergy.

 Because of his deliberate political influence, Fleming, himself an "Irish nationalistic", was viewed by many English and Protestants as a disruptive force in Newfoundland politics, and by many of his supporting Irish congregants as a constructive force in Newfoundland politics.
 He saw himself as the leader of the Irish community and was not shy about taking on the local British establishment, much as his friend and countryman Daniel O'Connell was doing at home, especially since he felt threatened by the Church of England's attempts to counteract growing Catholic influence.
 The struggle spilled over into inflammatory newspaper editorials, and lawsuits between increasingly bitter rivals.
 Tensions were made worse by the actions of partisans on both sides of the divide.
-Fleming intervened to get particular men elected, raising in the Tory minds the specter of a "priests' party" dominating the Assembly.
+Fleming intervened to get particular men elected, raising in the Tory minds the spector of a "priests' party" dominating the Assembly.
 From this point, church influence remained a dominant factor in Newfoundland politics from the 1830s onward.